 The relative humidity is the amount of moisture in the air at a specific temperature compared to how much it can hold.
 In other words, when the relative humidity reaches 100 percent, the air simply can’t hold the vapor anymore (3).

 Not only can high levels of humidity be uncomfortable, but it can also cause a few health effects.
 Here are a few reasons why you’d want to control the humidity in your home:

-- Increase in germs: Germs, also known as microbes, are what cause infections.
+- Increase in germs: Germs cause infections.
 Some organisms thrive in warm, humid environments and spread quickly in these conditions.
 Keeping the humidity low can help to keep them at bay.

 - Mold: Having mold in your home can affect your health in many ways, or not at all.
-Nevertheless, it’s never wanted indoors as it can trigger allergies, cause headaches, nausea and red eyes.
+Nevertheless, it’s never wanted indoors as it can trigger allergies and cause headaches, nausea, and red eyes.
 Keeping your relative humidity between 30 and 60 percent will keep mold at bay (5).

 Tips to Help Reduce Humidity

-Running a dehumidifier or keeping a bucket of rock salt are effective ways to dehumidify a room.
-However, sometimes a few simple changes to everyday activities can help to keep a balanced humidity.
+Running a dehumidifier or keeping a bucket of rock salt nearby are effective ways to dehumidify a room.
+However, sometimes a few simple changes to everyday activities can help maintain a balanced humidity.
 Try some of the following tips:

-- Quick showers: Long hot showers will create dampness that’ll spread throughout your home, causing the humidity to rise.
-By shortening your showers and lowering the temperature, you can reduce the humidity.
+- Quick showers: Long hot showers will create dampness throughout your home, causing the humidity to rise.
+By shortening your showers and lowering the temperature.

-- Ventilate your kitchen: When we cook, we create heat and steam and this can raise the humidity in your house.
-Therefore, try to cover your food while cooking or run a fan or exhaust fan.
+- Ventilate your kitchen: Cover your food while cooking or run a fan or exhaust fan.